PE and Sport Premium

 Stoneraise School's evaluation of spending for 2020-2021 is available to download here: Sports Funding Report

-Stoneraise School currently receives £17,320.
-Our focus will be on expanding our PE delivery with professional coaches in multiple sports and concentrating on developing our competitive sport this year, working towards the School Games Award.
+Our focus will be on expanding our PE delivery with professional coaches in multiple sports and concentrating on developing our offer to ensure children remain physically active for 30 minutes per school day.
+We will be working towards the School Games Award.
 An overview of our year is as follows:

 Our plans are to encourage more competitive sport both in school through a high quality sports based curriculum and by competing against other schools throughout the year.
 We have teamed up with Carlisle United to help develop our curriculum; we look forward to working with them from September 2021 onwards.
 We will also be having a regular after school activity linked to competitive sport.